mcflugen/nsf_supporting_docs/docs/Hutton_Budget_Justification.md

 One trip to Seattle (round-trip airfare of $308; ground transportation of
 $103) in years 2, 3, and 4 to attend an annual team meeting.
-Meetings will be two days ($76 per diem for 3 days; 2 nights of lodging for $207) with a day of travel to and from Denver and Seattle.
+Meetings will be two days with a day of travel to and from Denver and Seattle ($76 per diem for 3 days; 2 nights of lodging for $207 per night).
 Travel costs are budgeted to increase at a rate of 2.5% per year.

 Accounting Technician and System Administration
 -----------------------------------------------